Soundproof curtains can be a cheap, quick and effective soundproofing solution.

 While they won’t block out sound completely they will reduce reverberation and help minimise sound transfer.

-Curtains which are best at doing this are made from materials which trap small pockets of air inside them.
+Curtains that are best at doing this are made from materials that trap small pockets of air inside them.

 The best materials for soundproof / sound- damping / sound-absorbing (or whatever you want to call them!) curtains are: